tinyko/ACMSIMC_TUT_tiny/README.md

 6) add json config file to manage parameters
 7) create a **Trend Viewer** to evaluate trends data , which could have some functions to calculate,zoom in/out,.etc(like IBA©analyzer)
 8) save all **critical** data in trends
-9) create a speical data file structure to contain data informations(timebase,timestamp,.etc) and values(bool,string,int,float)
+9) create a speical data file structure to contain data informations(timebase,timestamp,.etc) and values(bool,string,int,float,.etc)

 Done List
 1) Converted C program into Python Single File "Alter"